digshake/CSJavaWUSTL/_sources/Module7-Objects/assignment.rst

 * Roster of enrolled Students

-* Number of seats in the classroom (the capacity)

-1. Add these properties to your class, create a constructor, create some getters and setters, and test!
+1. Add these properties to your class, and create a constructor.
+Write getters for the name, credits, number of "seats remaining" (unfilled seats) and capacity (total number of seats).
+You do not need one instance variable for every getter, but you may set your class up that way if you'd like.

 As before, drive your software development by the unit test.
 You may want to look at the way unit tests are “constructing” an instance of the class to identify the expected parameters.